Members Of The Corporation

 In her current role Michele is the executive lead for a number of large five year change delivery programmes and has responsibility for community policing across a large metropolitan area leading on thematic areas with emphasis on prevention and intervention.

 Michele also has experience of mentoring and talent management and has previously held leadership roles in organisational policy, and planning and performance.

 Michele is married with three children and in her spare time she enjoys travel and experiencing different cultures.

-Amardeep Gill is a Partner and Head of the Birmingham office at international law firm Trowers & Hamlins.
-With a career spanning 15 years, Amardeep is nationally recognised as a specialist in advising clients on commercial joint ventures, outsourcings, strategic partnerships and large scale public sector infrastructure and service contracts.
+Amardeep Gill is a partner and Head of the Birmingham office at international law firm, Trowers & Hamlins.
+With a career spanning 15 years, Amardeep is nationally recognised as a specialist in advising clients on commercial joint ventures, outsourcing, strategic partnerships and large scale public sector infrastructure and service contracts.
 In addition to his role at Birmingham Metropolitan College, he is currently a board member of the Colmore Business District and a governor at an all-through school in Birmingham.

 Amardeep has advised on complex large scale projects across a range of sectors including education, regeneration, outsourcing, leisure, aviation and housing.
 He is also actively involved in the Smart Cities agenda and assisting clients on the impact of the devolution agreements currently being agreed.